 I have been studying puffins since I started my DPhil.
 My main study site is Skomer Island in Wales.
 Since 2011 I have been leading a long-term study into their migration movements, using miniature tracking devices (geolocators) to follow their movements and behaviour during the non-breeding season, in order to understand the drivers of their migratory patterns.
-Additionally, I am leading another project investigating the foraging ecology of puffins across the eastern North Atlantic (Wales, Norway, and Iceland), with the aim to understand the drivers of dramatic population declines in the northern part of their range, the findings of which were published in the Journal of Animal Ecology in 2021 (see Publications).
+Additionally, I have recently completed another project investigating the foraging ecology of puffins across the eastern North Atlantic (Wales, Norway, and Iceland), with the aim to understand the drivers of dramatic population declines in the northern part of their range, the findings of which were published in the Journal of Animal Ecology in 2021 (see Publications).

-I study the foraging ecology of white-tailed and red-tailed tropicbirds on Aldabra Atoll (outer Seychelles), one of the few places where the two species coexist.
+I study the ecology of white-tailed and red-tailed tropicbirds in Seychelles, on Aldabra Atoll (outer Seychelles) and Aride Island (inner Seychelles).
 This project aims to fill a gap in the currently poor knowledge of the species’ ecology, including their foraging ecology during breeding, their non-breeding movements and the timing of their annual cycles.
 I also investigate their breeding biology, in particular to identify the main causes of breeding failure and mechanisms to avoid interspecific competition.

-This project is a collaboration with they Seychelles Islands Foundation (esp.
-Dr Nancy Bunbury), Island Conservation Society, University of Seychelles (Dr Gerard Rocamora)
+This project is a collaboration with they Seychelles Islands Foundation (Dr Nancy Bunbury), the Island Conservation Society and the University of Seychelles (Dr Gerard Rocamora).

 Homing navigation in nocturnal seabirds

 This project aims to understand how nocturnal seabirds navigate back to their nest from their foraging trips during the breeding season, and which cues they rely on.
-I combine high resolution tracking with GPS and accelerometry loggers with experiments to displace the birds or alter their ability to rely on particular sensory cues.
-To compare the use of navigation cues between different habitats, I conduct this research on Manx shearwaters breeding on barren islands in Wales and streaked shearwaters breeding in dense jungle-like forests in Japan.
+It combines high resolution tracking with experiments to displace the birds or alter their ability to rely on particular sensory cues.
+To compare the use of navigation cues between different habitats, I conduct this research on Manx shearwaters breeding in Wales and streaked shearwaters in Japan.